Hoyasumii/avengers-endgame/README.md

 [We see Tony and Nat lying on a table surrounded by papers, and Bruce lying down on the floor.
 The Time Stone pops up on the display.]

-NATASHA ROMANOFF: That Time Stone gu
+NATASHA ROMANOFF: That Time Stone guy